keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 ---
 title: Onboarding a Service
-description: Shows you how to onboard the carts service including its database to a keptn managed project.
-Besides, this use case builds a new artifact that will be automatically deployed via keptn.
+description: Shows you how to onboard the carts service including its database to a Keptn managed project.
+Besides, this use case builds a new artifact that will be automatically deployed via Keptn.
 weight: 20
 keywords: [onboarding]
 aliases:
 ---

 This use case shows how to onboard the carts service including its database.
-Besides this, a new artifact will be automatically deployed by keptn.
+Besides this, a new artifact will be automatically deployed by Keptn.

 ## About this use case

-The goal of this use case is to automatically deploy a service into a multi-stage environment using keptn.
+The goal of this use case is to automatically deploy a service into a multi-stage environment using Keptn.
 The stages of the environment are described in a *shipyard* file that defines the name, deployment strategy, and test strategy of each stage.
 In case an additional stage is needed, the shipyard file can be easily extended by a stage definition before creating the project.
-After creating the project, the service that is going to be managed by keptn needs to be onboarded.
-Therefore, keptn provides the functionality to create the deployment and service definition of the onboarded service for each stage.
-Finally, an artifact of the carts service will be deployed by keptn.
+After creating the project, the service that is going to be managed by Keptn needs to be onboarded.
+Therefore, Keptn provides the functionality to create the deployment and service definition of the onboarded service for each stage.
+Finally, an artifact of the carts service will be deployed by Keptn.

-To illustrate the scenario this use case addresses, keptn relies on the following services: *shipyard-service*, *helm-service*, *jmeter-service*, and *gatekeeper-service*.
+To illustrate the scenario this use case addresses, Keptn relies on the following services: *shipyard-service*, *helm-service*, *jmeter-service*, and *gatekeeper-service*.
 These services have the following responsibilities:

 **shipyard-service:**